-The standard is two years part-time, but there are options to study at a slower pace, gaining credits on module completion or to complete the programme in one year with full-time study.
+The standard is two years part-time, but there are options to study at a slower pace, gaining credits on module completion.

 If you’re interested in studying a module from this course, the Postgraduate Certificate or the Postgraduate Diploma then please email Graduate Admissions to discuss your course of study.

 The Faculty of Social Sciences enjoys an outstanding international research reputation.
 We engage with communities around the world and produce research that makes a positive difference to society.

 Our world-leading research environment has been recognised in the most recent Research Excellence Framework (REF 2021).
 In the Social Work and Social Policy unit of assessment, we ranked 3rd in Scotland and top 25 in the UK – with 100% of our research environment and 88% of our research deemed world leading or internationally excellent.